PatriceRoot/PatriceRoot/README.md

 - 👯 I’m looking to collaborate on open source projects or any exciting project.
 - 💬 Ask me about all you needs.
 I will respond you !
-- ⚡ Favorite hobbies : watching team sports(soccer and basketball), reading, listening music and playing scrabble
+- ⚡ Favorite hobbies : watching team sports(soccer and basketball), reading, listening music, travel and discover other cultures
 <!--
 **PatriceRoot/PatriceRoot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.